-Food for thought: the first year of the Gen Z generation is 1995 and this is all they don't know a world without technology, the internet, and social media.
+Someone born in the Gen Z generation would have been born in 1995 or later.
+Imagine their world, they don’t know a world without technology, the internet, and social media.

 Word of mouth is still important and everyone has a voice on the internet.
 If the voice is good, employees perceive a company to be a valuable asset to their career.
 When an organization does not live up to these expectations, potential employees will typically move on to consider other opportunities.

 As an external recruiter I have a really unique opportunity to hear what “experienced hires” and executives perceive about companies.

 Since I have no specific affiliation to a company, people are more open to share information about where they may want to work and what they have “heard through the grapevine.”

 Many of these shared observations are obtained through word of mouth, a quick overview of a company website, and a view of social media.
 With future talent/potential employees looking from outside in, it is important for companies to view their brand from that perspective as well as from the inside out.

 Some things to consider, that talent observes when evaluating or validating your brand, especially on your website.
 Here’s how you can see how your brand is evaluated:

 They look at your value proposition and how you are differentiated from your competitors.

 When you evaluate your value proposition, is it delivering the picture you would be looking for if you were first considering the company as a new employee?

 If you were your target audience, do you value and expect what you are seeing?
 Is something missing?